-All the blockout blind fabrics we offer are sourced from reputable NZ based fabric suppliers.
+All the blockout blind fabrics we offer are sourced from reputable NZ based fabric suppliers (TEXSTYLE, SHAW, SHANN, UNILINE or LOUVOLITE).
 They have been tested to industry standards and proven to outlast generic fabric rip-offs.
-There are no real quality differences between the blockout fabrics we do, in terms of longevity.
-Cost differences between blockout blind fabrics offered here come down to the usual factors; volume manufactured, supplier size, scale and costs, weave complexity and design, eco practices, certifications, and the demand of specific fabrics.
+There are no real quality differences as such between the blockout fabrics we do, in terms of longevity.
+Cost differences between blockout blind fabrics offered here come down to the usual factors: volume manufactured, supplier size, scale and costs, weave complexity and design, eco practices, certifications, and the demand of specific fabrics.
 Where I sell lots of a particular blockout blind fabric I am able to buy at better rates and pass these savings on to you.
-Blockout blind fabric ranges, in terms of cost only, as below:
+All our blockout blinds use genuine Acmeda componentry.
+The different blockout blind fabric ranges, in terms of cost only, are listed below:

 FOCUS, ONE BLOCK, & VIBE:

-Priced the same as each other and the most economical blockout blinds with Acmeda componentry included.
+Priced the same as each other and the most economical.
 Plain block colours.